svanderburg/dysnomia/README.md

     $ dysnomia-snapshots --gc --keep 3

-The above command specifies that the last 3 generations of snapshots should be kept.
+The above command states that the last 3 generations of snapshots should be kept.

 Implementing custom Dysnomia modules
 ====================================
 Custom Dysnomia modules are relatively easy to implement.
-Every Dysnomia module is a process in which the first parameter represents the activity to execute and the second parameter represents the path to a component containing a logical state snapshot.
+Every Dysnomia module is a process in which the first command-line parameter represents the activity to execute and the second parameter represents the path to a component containing a logical state snapshot.
 The container properties are made available through environment variables.

-The following code fragment shows the source code of the `echo` module, that simply echoes what it's doing:
+The following code fragment shows the source code of the `echo` module, that simply echoes what it is doing:

     #!/bin/bash
     set -e